Contributor: Jennifer Blanchard. Lesson ID: 13916

 As a writer, you should use these structures to organize your information as well to help your readers understand!

-Let's move FORWARD and not backward to the Got It? section!
+Move FORWARD and not backward to the Got It? section!